Home essentials in a crisis

 - where our baseline criteria are not met (see 'who is eligible' below).

 Please read the 'other places to get help' information below for further guidance on the support that is available across Kent.

 Before you apply we'll expect you to have claimed any national benefits, grants and loans which are appropriate to your situation.

 Your local district council may also be able to help you if you need help paying rent or rent in advance through a Discretionary Housing Payment.

 You must have spoken to a benefits or Job Centre Plus advisor about the following before applying to us for help:

-To find other organisations in your area who can help and support you, please visit the Live It Well website.
+Find other organisations in your area who can help and support you.

 To make an application, unless in exceptional circumstances, you must: